LeafarCoder/Biomechanics-of-Motion-Project-2019/README.md

-# BM-Project-2019
+# Biomechanics of Motion - Project 2019

-Project for Biomechanics of Motion (Fall 2019)
+Project for the course of Biomechanics of Motion (Fall 2019)